 Still looking for your holiday escape?

-With the school holidays approaching you may still be looking for a family escape in a place where you can breathe fresh, small-town air, explore, and indulge in some of the best wine and food around.
+With the long weekends approaching you may still be looking for a family escape in a place where you can breathe fresh small-town air, explore, and indulge in some of the best wine and food around.

 For wine, gin and food lovers the choice may be difficult given the many options in this area.
 Karusa wine produces top quality red and white wines and my favourite MCC.
 Other local wines found in this area include Grundheim, who also produce stunning gins and a rather lovely rum with the funkiest label I have ever seen.
 Domein Doornkraal is another great option so do include them in your itinerary.

-If, like me, you are an olive fan then do not drive past Surval Boutique Olive Estate, I am so enthralled with their garlic and rosemary olives that I am about to courier a few bottles back to my home in Cape Town.
-De Rustica, just outside the quaint town of De Rust, makes award-winning olive oils having recently won the best olive oil in the world accolade.
+If like me you are an olive fan then do not drive past Surval Boutique Olive Estate, I am so enthralled with their garlic and rosemary olives that I am about to courier a few bottles back to my home in Cape Town.
+De Rustica just outside the quaint town of De Rust make award winning olive oils having recently won the best olive oil in the world accolade.
 Naturally, a few bottles of this precious oil also travelled home with me.

-Amongst favourite restaurants it is a good idea to visit Nostalgie Restaurant, Black Swan and their sister bistro, Mintt.
+Amongst favorite restaurants it is a good idea to visit Nostalgie Restaurant, Wilgewandel Holiday Farm.
 We had a most delicious breakfast at Café Brulé at Queens Hotel and Cape Karoo Ostrich Emporium is open during the day for light meals.

 This luxury tented camp offers game drives, elephant greeting, lion feeding and an opportunity to learn more about their Endangered Wildlife Trust work ensuring gene pool purity for cheetahs.
 Morning and afternoon cheetah walks are available, and funds raised on this excursion go directly to the trust.